CamJCarroll/CS2450Journal/journal.md

 DevOps exists because deployment time has significantly decreased.
 Emergency room doctors.
 When using pip install, using the --break-system-packages is sometimes needed.
 This flag is to skip over protection, since some installations can break the python installation or the OS.

+Date: 9/10/25
+Two important things for Software Engineers:
+- Someone who understands and can communicate the requirements (Take initiative if its no one)
+- Smart people who can build stuff
+Possibly build a login system with a database attached? (school vm website?)